Momate Tube Of 5gm Cream

 - Your skin disease is worsening

-- Prolonged and larger use of Momate cream may disturb the hormonal balance.
-It may lead to puffiness or rounding of the face, weakness, tiredness and dizziness in adults.
-In children, this may lead to delayed growth and development.
-Avoid smoking or flames after applying this cream as it may cause burns...
+- Prolonged and extensive use of Momate cream may disturb the hormonal balance.
+In adults, it may lead to puffiness or rounding of the face, weakness, tiredness, and dizziness.
+In children, it may lead to delayed growth and development.
+Avoid smoking or flames after applying this cream, as it may cause burns....

-- Follow the advice of your doctor and do not rub the medicine vigorously on to the skin.
+- Follow the advice of your doctor, and do not rub the medicine vigorously on the skin.

 - Momate Cream is not recommended for children under the age of 2.

-- Do not use the cream on your face for longer period without the doctor's consultation.
+- Do not use the cream on your face for a longer period without the doctor's consultation.

 - Do not put the cream under your child’s nappy unless advised by your doctor.